-Quantum transverse Ising models (TIM) have occupied a distinguished role in the study of many-body quantum systems~\cite{sachdev2007quantum, suzuki2012quantum,tanaka2017quantum}.
+Quantum transverse Ising models (TIM) have occupied a distinguished role in the study of many-body quantum systems~\cite{sachdev2007quantum, suzuki2012quantum}.
 The 1D TIM has been extensively studied as an exactly solvable model, which exemplifies statistical mechanical dualities by its relation to free spinless fermions and to the 2D classical Ising model~\cite{RevModPhys.36.856}.
-In Hamiltonian complexity, ground states of TIM capture the hardness of the complexity class StoqMA that is on the border of quantum and classical complexity~\cite{bravyi2017complexity,cubitt2018universal} and are universal for a broad class of stoquastic adiabatic computations~\cite{albash2018adiabatic}.
+In Hamiltonian complexity, the ground state problem for the TIM is complete for the class StoqMA that is on the border of quantum and classical complexity~\cite{bravyi2017complexity,cubitt2018universal} and are universal for a broad class of stoquastic adiabatic computations~\cite{albash2018adiabatic}.
 Effective Ising interactions are also ubiquitous~\cite{schauss2018quantum,zhang2017observation} in NISQ era~\cite{preskill2018quantum} devices.
 A general TIM on $n$-qubits has the form

 where the couplings $\{a_{ij}\}, \{b_i\},\{\Gamma_i\}$ are all real.
 Here $i \sim j$ denotes adjacency in the interaction graph which associates qubits with vertices and pairwise Hamiltonian terms with edges.